How do I get a Library card?

 How old does my child have to be to get a Library card?

 There is no age restriction on Library cards.
-However, minors age 17 or younger, must have a parent or legal guardian apply for the Library card and the child must be present at the time of application or pick up of Library card.
-Further details can be found on our Get a Library Card webpage.
+However, minors age 17 or younger, must have a parent or legal guardian apply for the Library card.
+Further details on how to apply can be found on our Get a Library Card webpage.

 Can I check out a book without my Library card?

 I live in Cambria.
-Why do I have to go to the Alqonquin Library to get a library card?
+Why do I have to go to the Algonquin Library to get a library card?

 While Cambria is within the borders of the Village of Cary, the Library district border is slightly different.
 Prior to the development of Cambria, the Algonquin Public Library District annexed that land into their district.
 So, you must go to the Algonquin Library to register for a card.
 However, once you have your card you are welcome to use the Cary Area Library.